dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index_leap_sapi.rst

         Reference documentation for the :term:`Solver API <SAPI>` (SAPI) REST interface.

-For terminology, see the :ref:`section_concepts_glossary` section;
-To optimize arbitrary hard problems, see the :ref:`section_quantum_research` section; to use the QPU directly, see the :ref:`section_industrial_optimization` section.

 .. sections-end-marker

 .. figure:: ../../_images/network-leap-simple.png
   :alt: network diagram showing a laptop connecting to a |dwave_short| quantum computer through the cloud.
   :scale: 50 %

-|cloud_tm|, launched in 2018, is the
-quantum cloud service from `D-Wave <https://dwavesys.com>`_.
-Leap brings quantum computing to the real world by providing real-time cloud access to our systems.

 You use Leap to do the following: